TZstatsADS/fall2022-project1-jennymlee99/README.md

 Term: Fall 2022

-+ Projec title: Lorem ipsum dolor sit amet
++ Projec title: Exploring the quotes between the great philosophers
-+ This project is conducted by [your name]
++ This project is conducted by [Jenny Li]

-+ Project summary: [a short summary] Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
++ Project summary: In this project, I tried to explore the quotes between the great philosophers and see what we can find out.
+Maybe philosophers from the same school like to quotes each other, maybe there are a few very influential philosophers that have been mentioned a lot in later generations, or maybe the more a philosopher is mentioned in an article, the more they share perspectives and ideas.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.